devankit01/hireup/ReadMe.md

+# Django Project
-# Hireup Application
+## Hireup Application
-## This a django MVT based application for hiring management of users.
+ This a django MVT based application for hiring management of users.
 ## Features :
 ### 1. User can register, login, make profile and upload resume.
 ### 2. Recruiters can register, login, create jobs, track application, schedule interviews.